miladrahimi/php-jwt/README.md

 * [OlderThan](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/OlderThan.php)
 * [OlderThanOrSame](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/OlderThanOrSame.php)

-You can see their description in their class doc-blocks.
+Descriptions for each Rule can be found within their respective class doc-blocks.

 #### Required and Optional Rules

-You can add a rule to a validator as required or optional.
+You can assign a rule as required or optional within a validator.
-If the Rule is required, validation will fail when the related claim is not present in the JWT claims.
+When a Rule is marked as required, the validation will fail if the associated claim is missing from the JWT claims.

-This example demonstrates how to add rules as required and optional:
+Here's an example illustrating how to designate rules as required or optional:

 ```php
 $validator = new DefaultValidator();